im-hide/KBD8X-MKII-Plates/README.md

 ![alt text](https://raw.githubusercontent.com/im-hide/KBD8X-MKII-Plates/master/8x%20plate%20preview.png "KBD8X Full Plate Logo")

-These files are provided without warranty or liability, I have not, and cannot confirm their functionality or compatibility with the KBD8X or any other keyboard.
+These files are provided without warranty or liability.
+I have not, and cannot confirm their functionality or compatibility with the KBD8X or any other keyboard.
 These files were created using various pictures of the two plate variants and the publicly available version of the KBD8X MKII plate made available by ai03 here:

 **https://dl.ai03.me/KBD8X%20MKII%20Resources/**